projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 .. note::

-   ACRN v0.5 (and the current master branch) requires Clear Linux version 27230 or newer.
-If you use a newer version of Clear Linux, you'll need to adjust the instructions below to reference the version number of Clear Linux you are using.
+   Please refer to Release Note for the Clear Linux version number, and you will need to adjust the instruction below to reference the version number of Clear Linux you are using.
+Below document will use version 27230 as example.

 #.
 Download the compressed Clear installer image from
    https://download.clearlinux.org/releases/27230/clear/clear-27230-installer.img.xz